johnsonjh/dps8m-proxy/README.md

   If *only* the whitelist is enabled, then all connections will be denied by default.
 Note that if *only* the blacklist is enabled, it will be impossible to exempt individual IP addresses within a range that has been blocked.
-It is recommended that you *both* lists when using the access control feature.
+It is recommended that you enable *both* lists when using the access control features.

   * The format of the whitelist and blacklist is an IPv4 or IPv6 address (*e.g.*, `23.215.0.138`, `2600:1406:bc00:53::b81e:94ce`),